Singular: Snapchat and Twitter show better returns for mobile marketers

 This year, San Francisco-based Singular’s ROI Index sliced the data more finely, offering ROI results for gaming or non-gaming ads, as well as regional performance.
 The study ranks the top-performing mobile media sources on iOS and Android by 30-day ROI, or how much profit is generated by through advertising spending.

 Singular chief operating officer Susan Kuo said in an interview with VentureBeat that previous attempts to measure ROI have measured ad network performance using metrics like retention and revenue per install.
 But they have neglected to take into account the actual cost associated with driving such engagement.
-Using both conversion and cost data, the Singular ROI Index uses data from both sides of the industry — ad networks and attribution providers — to rank networks based on the most important metric for mobile marketing teams: ROI.
+Drawing on both conversion and cost data, the Singular ROI Index uses data from both sides of the industry — ad networks and attribution providers — to rank networks based on the most important metric for mobile marketing teams: ROI.

 Singular analyzed data from 1,700 apps with $1 billion in revenue and 315 million installs spread across 1,200 mobile media sources.
 The ranking considers quality (based on ROI or revenue divided by cost), scale (total ad spend), and fraud (the penalty based on the percentage of fraudulent installs driven by a media source).

+“Snapchat didn’t surface in 2016, but in 2017, it saw impressive results with non-gaming marketers,” Kuo said.
+“And across the board, Twitter jumped from eighteenth to seventh.”

+Singular is positioned to evaluate ROI as a mobile attribution and campaign analytics platform.
+Its customers include top marketers at Lyft, Yelp, Rovio, Postmates, Airbnb, and Blizzard.

-Among the findings: iOS held its lead for the gaming category, but Android made significant headway in closing the gap.
+Among the index’s findings: iOS held its lead in the gaming category, but Android made significant headway in closing the gap.
 Additionally, iOS drove 1.2 times higher ROI in the game category, while Android showed 8 percent annual growth in ROI.

 Twitter delivered the second-highest ROI across both Android and iOS in the non-gaming category.
 Apple Search Ads moved into the top five, as Apple captured a larger share of digital marketing budgets, rising from No. 23 (2016) to No. 6 (2017) in the list of highest-volume media sources.